 Prasat Hin Phimai, part of Phimai Historical Park, stands as a majestic reminder that the Khmer were in charge long before Thai people arrived in the area.
-Now covered under by , the sanctuary broke with the east-facing orientation that’s typical of Khmer religious sites, instead facing south towards the kings in Angkor who oversaw a powerful and artistically gifted empire.
+The sanctuary broke with the east-facing orientation that’s typical of Khmer religious sites, instead facing south towards the kings in Angkor who oversaw a powerful and artistically gifted empire.

 Constructed of sandstone and laterite in the 10th and 11th centuries, Prasat Hin Phimai displays Hindu attributes along with a strong emphasis on Mahayana Buddhism, which was unusual at the time.
 Architects and artists working on the central 28-metre-tall prang, the largest in Thailand, developed and anticipated the style of Angor Wat a century before it was built.

 French and Thai archaeologists oversaw a major restoration in the 1960s, piecing together countless blocks like a giant jigsaw puzzle.
 As of 2016, Prasat Hin Phimai is on a tentative list for consideration as a UNESCO world heritage site.

 It begins with an elevated walkway guarded by lion sculptures and more than a dozen seven-headed nagas, their serpentine “bodies” extending to form the balustrades.
 Studded with broad windows and passageways, four cross-shaped galleries rim the rectangular complex and face the four cardinal directions.
 Beyond the southern gallery is a large open space with a walkway running straight to the main sanctuary and its surrounding cloisters.